Updated: 28th May 2026

 Data and storage exposure

-- Publicly accessible object storage and databases: Mis-set access controls, broad sharing links, disabled logging, and missing encryption for data in transit and at rest.
+- Publicly accessible object storage and databases: Misconfigured access controls, overly broad sharing links, disabled logging, and missing encryption for data in transit and at rest.
 Snapshots and backups are frequently overlooked and often contain complete datasets.

 - Disabled logging and limited audit visibility